jpgoldberg/toy-crypto-math/README.md

   - [License](#license)

 ## Motivation

+As I said above, this is almost certainly not the package you are looking for.
+Instead, [pyca] or [SageMath] will better suite your needs.

 I wanted to have access to something that behaved a bit like SageMath's `factor()` without having do everything in Sage.
 If the sagemath-standard experimental package were less experimental, I wouldn't have needed to do this.